Cécred: Background and development

 Cécred is a hair care brand developed and launched in 2024 by American singer-songwriter Beyoncé Knowles-Carter.
 The brand was developed over six years prior to its launch, which included product development and clinical, lab and salon trials.
 The products were initially hinted at in May 2023, when Beyoncé shared an Instagram post of her tending to her natural hair with a curling iron surrounded by unlabeled sample bottles.

-In December 2023, fans noticed Cécred product designs were silently revealed in Renaissance: A Film by Beyoncé in a scene backstage.
+In December 2023, Cécred product designs were silently revealed in Renaissance: A Film by Beyoncé in a scene backstage.

 On February 6, 2024, Beyoncé posted a video to social media announcing the name of the brand and the launch date, February 20.
 Captioned "hair is sacred", the video featured clips of a younger Beyoncé in her mother's (Tina Knowles) hair salon, as well as women with a variety of hair textures (including Beyoncé) having their hair tended to.
 Tina Knowles serves as the vice chairperson of the brand.